eforce67/BrawlStars-ComputerVision/README.md

 **Project Overview**
 -------------------

 The Brawl Stars AI project aims to develop a continuous-time recurrent neural network using neuroevolution to create an efficient gameplay strategy for the popular FPS game, Brawl Stars.
 This project leverages various libraries and technologies to achieve its goal.
+Currently, the AI model I am designing can only play brawlers like Jackie.
+Please adjust the code to fit your style.
 - Here's the computer vision model trained with 207 manually labeled images: [dataset](https://universe.roboflow.com/neonsharp/bs-multi-object-detection).
 Training results can be found here:
 - [training result previous (not recommended)](https://mega.nz/folder/uCYmBaxJ#5FBihJ77fwlSB0rIlB70qw)
 - [training result 2 (latest)](https://mega.nz/folder/uGogBbZB#hWY8tXO0kOGGrGU5vGityw)